- About Us

 Open Door Youth Services offers support to at-risk youth (ages 11-20) who have run away, been kicked out of their home, are homeless or are otherwise at risk in Brown County.
 This includes youth who have a history of running away, are threatening to run away, or are at risk of being sex trafficked.

-Our goal is to address immediate concerns, resolve conflict, and reunite youth with their families as quickly as possible.
-If family reunification is not possible, then the goal is to find safe and stable housing for the youth.
+Our mission is to address immediate concerns, resolve conflict, and reunite youth with their families as quickly as possible.
+If family reunification is not possible, then the priority is to find safe and stable housing for the youth.
 Our staff consists of trained professionals who specialize in helping at-risk youth and their families in crisis situations.
 Staff will respond to requests for assistance to youth in crisis where and when it is needed.

 All services are free, voluntary, and confidential.
 Services are available 24 hours a day, 7 days a week to youth living in Brown County.

 - Telephone and face-to-face crisis intervention and family mediation

 - Goal planning and intervention services (with or without the youth’s family)

 - Placement in a host home, when available and mutually agreed upon by the youth and family

 The Open Door Youth Services program is open to runaway and at-risk youth age 11-20 who reside in Brown County.
 We may be able to serve youth outside of Brown County depending on the situation, current case load, and availability of staff to travel outside the service area.
 Eligible youth have a history of running away or are threatening to run away, are at risk of human trafficking, or are otherwise at risk.